eshaz/icecast-metadata-js/src/icecast-metadata-stats/README.md

 # Icecast Metadata Stats

-Icecast Metadata Stats is a simple to use Javascript class that queries an Icecast compatible server for metadata and statistics. `IcecastMetadataStats` can be using along with [`IcecastMetadataPlayer`](https://github.com/eshaz/icecast-metadata-js/tree/master/src/icecast-metadata-player) to show the "Now Playing" information while the stream is stopped.
+Icecast Metadata Stats is a browser and NodeJS library that queries an Icecast compatible server for metadata and statistics. `IcecastMetadataStats` can be using along with [`IcecastMetadataPlayer`](https://github.com/eshaz/icecast-metadata-js/tree/master/src/icecast-metadata-player) to show the "Now Playing" information while the stream is stopped.

   * Shows "Now Playing" information without playing audio.
   * Configurable metadata / statistics refresh interval.